phit666/libpoll/README.md

 # libpoll
- Fast and scalable c++ network library.
+ Fast and scalable c++ network library for windows and linux.